ziad404/ziad404/README.md

 ▪️Agile methodologies.
 ▪️Selenium web driver ,TestNG framework.
 🔴Trying to get more knowledge about automation testing with more practice in ongoing days.
-🔴Seeking for an opportunity as Software Test engineer so I can show my potential hard work and develop my skills.</pre>
+🔴Seeking for an opportunity as Software Test engineer so I can show my potential hard work and develop my skills.
 <div align="center">

 <h3 align="center"> Contact </h3>